Quadropolis-Mirror/quadropolis.github.io/README.md

-# quadropolis.github.io
+## *better safe than sorry*
-This repository gathers almost all the content of the Quadropolis.us community
+#### The purpose of this mirror is to preserve the old content from the Quadropolis.us community in different hosters, thus decreasing the chances of losing them for some reason.